imacat/arclog/README.md

 1. Perl, version 5.8.0 or above.  `arclog` uses 3-argument open() to duplicate file handles, which is only supported since 5.8.0.
 I have not successfully port this onto earlier versions yet.
 Please tell me if you made it.

-You can run `perl -v` to see your current Perl version.
+   You can run `perl -v` to check your current Perl version.
 If you do not have Perl, or if you have an older version of Perl, you can download and install/upgrade it from the [Perl website].
-If you are using MS-Windows, you can download and install [ActiveState ActivePerl].
+For MS-Windows, you can download and install [Strawberry Perl] or [ActivePerl].

 2. Required Perl modules: